MasoudBimar/Typescript-Step-by-Step/src/3-oop-with-typescript/oop-with-typescript.md

 ## Index Signature

-Index signatures are TypeScript’s way of saying: “This object can have dynamic keys, and here’s the shape of the values behind those keys.”
+Index signatures are TypeScript's way of saying: this object can have dynamic keys, and here is the shape of the values behind those keys.
-They’re useful when you don’t know all property names ahead of time but you can describe the type pattern.
+They are useful when you do not know all property names ahead of time but you can describe the type pattern.

 ```ts
 // This means: any string key is allowed, and its value must be a number.